bgachara/notes/databases.md

   - Scheduling
   - Concurrency Issues
   - Resource Contention.

+## Vectorised Query Execution

+  - The process of converting an algorithm's scalar implementation that processes a single pair of operands at a time, to a vector implementation that processes one operation on multiple pairs of operands at once.
+  - Why this matters
+    - say we can parallelize our algorithms over 32 cores, assume each core has a 4-wide SIMD registers, speed-up 32x * 4x = 128x.
+  - Single Instruction, Multiple Data
+    - a class of CPU instructions that allow the processor to perform the same operation on multiple data points simultaneously.
+    - all major ISAs have microarchitecture support SIMD operations
+      - x86: mmx, sse, sse2, sse3, sse4, avx, avx2, avx512
+      - PowerPC: Altivec
+      - ARM: Neon, SVE
+      - RISC-V: RVV.
+  - Approaches
+    - Horizontal
+      - Perform operation on all elements together within a single vector.
+    - Verical
+      - Perform operation in an elementwise manner on elements of each vector.
+  - SIMD Instructions
+    - Data movement
+      - move data in and out of vector registers
+    - Arithmetic Operations
+      - apply operation on multiple data items.
+      - ADD, MUL, SUB, DIV, MAX, MIN.
+    - Logical Instructions
+      - logical operations on multiple data items.
+      - AND, OR, XOR, ANDN, ANDPS, ANDNPS.
+    - Comparison Instructions
+      - Compare multiple data items
+    - Shuffle Instructions
+      - move data between SIMD registers
+    - Miscellaneous
+      - Conversion: Transform data between x86 and SIMD registers.
+      - Cache Control: move data directly from SIMD registers to memory(bypass CPU cache)
+    - ref video:`james reinders`
+  - SIMD Trade-offs
+    - Advantages
+      - Significant performance gains and resource utilization if an algorithm can be vectorized.
+    - Disadvantage
+      - Implement an algorithm using SIMD is still mostly a manual process.
+      - SIMD may have restrictions on data alignment
+      - Gathering data into SIMD registers and scattering it to the correct locations is tricky and/or inefficient.(no longer true in avx-512f)
+      - *read more on avx-512*
+  - SIMD Implementations
+    - Automatic Vectorization
+      - compiler can identify when instructions inside of a loop can be rewritten as a vectorized operations.
+      - works for simple loops only and is rare in database operators.
+Require h/w support for SIMD instructions.
+    - Compiler Hints
+      - provide the compiler with additional information about the code to let it know that its safe to vectorize.
+      - Approaches:
+        - Give explicit information about memory locations
+        - Tell the compiler to ignore vector dependencies.
+        - *check languages support for such directives*
+    - Explicit Vectorization
+      - Use CPU intrinsics to manually marshal data between SIMD registers and execute vectorized instructions
+        - not portable across CPUs(ISAs / versions)
+      - There are libraries that hide the underlying calls to SIMD intrinsics.
+        - Google Highway
+        - simd
+        - Expressive Vector Engine
+        - std::simd
+  - There are fundamental SIMD operations that the DBMS will use to build more complex functionality
+    - Masking
+      - Almost all avx-512 operations support predication variants whereby the CPU only performs operations on lanes specified by an input bitmask.
+    - Permute
+      - for each lane, copy values in the input vector specified by the offset in the index vector into the destination vector.
+      - prior to avx-512, DBMS had to write data from the SIMD register to memory then back to the SIMD register.
+    - Selective Load/Store
+    - Compress/Expand
+    - Selective Gather/Scatter
+    - ref paper:`make the most out of your smid investments: counter control flow divergence in compiled query pipelines`
+  - Vectorized DBMS algorithms
+    - ref paper:`rethinking simd vectorization for in-memory databases`
+    - principles for efficient vectorization by using fundamental vector operations to construct more advanced functionality.
+      - favor vertical vectorization by processing different input data per lane.
+      - maximize lane utilization by executing unique data items per lane subset(no useless computations)
+    - vectorized operators
+      - Selection Scans
+        - branchless.
+        - key - mask - offset.
+        - bitmasks replace if-clauses.
+        - relaxed operator fusion
+          - ref paper:`relaxed operator fusion for in-memory databases: making compilation, vectorization and prefetching work together at last`
+          - vectorized processing model designed for query compilation execution engines.
+          - decompose pipelines into stages that operate on vectors of tuples
+            - each stage may contain multiple operators
+            - communicate through cache-resident buffers
+            - stages are granularity of vectorization + fusion.
+          - dbms can tell the CPU to grab the next vector while it works on the current batch.
+            - prefetch enabled operators define start of new stage
+            - hides the cache miss latency
+          - any prefetching technique is suitable
+            - group prefetching, s/w pipelining, AMAC.
+            - Group prefetching works and is simple to implement.
+      - Hash Tables
+        - expand linear probing hash table
+        - converge on cache size degradation
+      - Partitioning / Histograms.
+        - use scatter and gathers to increment counts
+        - replicate the histogram to handle collisions.
+  - Caveat Emptor
+    - AVX-512 is not always faster than AVX2
+    - Some CPUs downgrade their clockspeed when switching to AVX-512 mode
+      - compilers will prefer 256-bit SIMD operations
+    - If only a small portion of the process uses AVX-512, then it is not worth the downclock penalty.
+  - Vecrozation is essential for OLAP queries
+  - We can combine all the intra-query parallelism optimizations we've talked about in a DBMS
+    - Multiple threads processinf the same query.
+    - Each thread can execute a compiled plan
+    - The compiled plan can invoke vectorized operations.

 ## Query Planning and Optimization

 - For a given query find the correct execution plan that has the lowest "cost".